elizagamedev/anki-hanziweb/config.md

+### `auto_run_on_sync`
+If `true`, automatically run Hanzi Web before and after each sync.
+With this enabled, after you review cards on another device, you'll typically have to sync twice in a row on the device that’s running Hanzi Web: once to download their changes, and once again to synchronize the updated Hanzi Web entries.

+Default: `false`.

 ### `config_version`
 This is used internally by Hanzi Web to ensure compatibility with future versions.
 If you are nagged about your configuration being out of date, please